Home furnishing is rebounding, but not brand preference

 The next step, of course, is developing a meaningful message that is different and better than the competition.
 You want to create preference for you, not you and your competitors.

-But home furnishings, like a lot of markets, have other things to consider, such as “When do consumers decide they need new furniture?”
+But home furnishing, like a lot of markets, have other things to consider, such as “When do consumers decide they need new furniture?”
 Think of it this way.
 Banks get new customers when those customers reach the point of failure with their current financial institution.
 The bank brands stealing the most market share are the ones talking to those people most likely to switch.

 For the home furnishing market, the players in it do little to none of that.
 They talk mostly about deals, such as Rooms To Go’s financing plan for customers.
 There is nothing meaningful and direct that reaches those who are, for example, buying a new home, getting married or having a child.